It’s an age-old debate and will probably be one for years to come.

 Why Anglers Like Daiwa Better Than Shimano

-Here are a few tips to take into consideration why anglers prefer Daiwa:
+Here are a few tips to take into consideration when deciding why anglers prefer Daiwa:

 Daiwa has come a long way in terms of quality and performance in its fishing gear, especially with its reels.